upasun/JavaProjectCode/README.md

 # JavaProjectCode
 Routing Project --

-MapGraph contains three main methods - and one main helper method bfs - breadth first search algorithm djikstra - djikstra's algorithm implementation aStarSearch - A* algorithm algoSearch - This is the backbone method behind the A* and Djikstra alorithms, since A* is simply Djikstra with additional weightings.
+MapGraph contains three main methods - and one main helper method

+bfs - breadth first search algorithm djikstra - djikstra's algorithm implementation aStarSearch - A* algorithm algoSearch2 - This is the backbone method behind the A* and Djikstra alorithms, since A* is simply Djikstra with additional weightings.

 The SearchTree class is the data structure I use to store intersections